aeroheim/midori/README.md

 }
 ```

-A set of easing functions are also available via the `Easings` import.
-A custom easing function can also be provided.
+A set of easing functions are available via the `Easings` import.
+A custom easing function can also be provided if desired.
 ```js
 import { BackgroundRenderer, Easings } from 'midori-bg';